 In video games, Sonic's biggest enemy is one Dr. Robotnik, a mad scientist and inventor with delusions of grandeur.
 His grand plans to take over the world have been the narrative kickoff for many Sonic games.
 In the SONIC movie, Robotnik is played by the professionally manic Jim Carrey.
 The actor seems like a perfect choice, and his over the top energy is a highlight of all the SONIC movie footage seen so far.

 With Carrey playing the villain and an ultra-fast moving furry animal hero like Sonic, it's probably smart to keep the story simple.
 In SONIC THE HEDGEHOG, small-town cop Tom Wachowski (James Marsden, above) encounters Sonic — and to the movie's credit, he seems as confused as we would be.
 The two of them end up battling Robotnik, and the stage is set for some explosive video game shenanigans that seem like a clever way of creating a narrative framework that allows Sonic to act like Sonic.

-Once the new Sonic movie design is unveiled, the next big question will be how much like the video games this film will be.
+With the new Sonic movie design unveiled, we can see that this is at least a very faithful translation of the character.
+Now the question is: how much like the video games will the film really be?
 Sonic always had to grab gold rings to keep gameplay going.
 That's a mechanic that works for a game, but might be difficult to work into a film story.
-But with Carrey's exaggerated turn as Robotnik, and the suggestion that Sonic isn't actually from Earth, the filmmakers have plenty of options to work in a lot of video game inspiration — and to allow the fleet-footed blue hero to finally break the video game movie curse.
+In the trailer we at least see hints of that on Sonic's world.
+So with Carrey's exaggerated turn as Robotnik, and the fact that Sonic isn't actually from Earth, the filmmakers have plenty of options to work in a lot of video game inspiration — and to allow the fleet-footed blue hero to finally break the video game movie curse.

 All images courtesy of Paramount Pictures.